 How to Make Saltimbocca

-The other option is to thread the prosciutto to the chicken with a toothpick.
-I don't like to do that because it always bends the chicken.
+Step 4: Some people will thread the chicken and prosciutto with a toothpick but I don't find it necessary.
 Salt the chicken side and then dredge the chicken side in flour.

-In a large frying pan, heat 1 tablespoon of olive oil to medium heat.
-Place chicken, prosciutto side down for 5 seconds, and then flip to the chicken side.
+Step 5: In a large frying pan, heat 1 tablespoon of olive oil to medium heat.
+Place chicken, prosciutto side down for 15 seconds, and then flip to the chicken side.
 You want the prosciutto to barely kiss the frying pan.
-Leave it on there, and it will turn gray, chewy, and gross.
+Leave it on there and it will turn gray, chewy, and gross.

-Flip to the chicken side and saute in the olive oil on medium heat for about 5 minutes or until the chicken reaches 165℉.
-Transfer the chicken to a serving dish.
+Flip to the chicken side and saute in the olive oil on medium heat for about 5 minutes or until golden brown.

-In the same pan, add 2 tablespoon butter and toss in some sage leaves.
-Once the foaming subsides remove the sage and add the white wine.
-Bring to a simmer and reduce by half.
+Step 6: In the same pan, add 2 tablespoon butter and toss in some sage leaves.
+Once the foaming subsides remove the sage.

 Reheating Chicken Saltimbocca